jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

     ## # A tibble: 0 × 2
     ## # … with 2 variables: ride_id <int>, n <int>

+Perfect partial duplicate removing!
+It’s important to consider the data you’re working with before removing partial duplicates, since sometimes it’s expected that there will be partial duplicates in a dataset, such as if the same customer makes multiple purchases.

 ##### Aggregating partial duplicates

 Another way of handling partial duplicates is to compute a summary